 Cochlear Implants for Adults

-Cochlear Implants for Adults: A Lifeline for Those with Severe Hearing Loss
+A Lifeline for Severe Hearing Loss

-How Cochlear Implants Work for Adults: Restoring Sound Perception
+How Cochlear Implants Work for Adults

 Cochlear Implant Procedure for Adults: What to Expect